 - Develop a mindset of hopefulness, openness, curiosity and self-kindness.
 Become experimental.
 Recognise that you are the expert in what you feel and you can respond to your body’s needs.

 You can tune in, listen and reset the old pathways by replacing them with new neural pathways.
 Write down how you want to feel and brainstorm activities you can do to generate these desired feelings.
 Honour your desires.
 Seek support if you feel stuck.

 - Start a daily practice that includes proprioceptive and vestibular exercises designed to retrain the inner ears and touch system.

-There are video demonstrations of many vestibular and proprioceptive ‘touch’ exercises in the ROCK STEADY self-study Program.
+There are video demonstrations of many vestibular and proprioceptive ‘touch’ exercises.
 Your brain will need a variety of mind-body-feeling exercises to help you reset back to normal.

 - Find supportive people who you can call upon to help you stay motivated as you rewire your sensory system.
 Find people who offer you unconditional respect and don’t judge you for what you are feeling.

 Your feelings are real, and you are allowed to feel them.
 Get support for those days when you might need a meal cooked for you, a hug, a lift, or inspiration to get up in the morning.